zitadel/terraform-provider-zitadel/CONTRIBUTING.md

+# Git Base Branch

+Please use the alpha branch as base, until we merge alpha to main.

 # Debug

 1. Run the local plugin code with your debugging IDE of choice with something similar to `go run ./... -debug`.